On the reality of the quantum state once again: A no-go theorem for $\psi$-ontic models: Introduction

 \section{Introduction}

+In 2010 Harrigan and Spekkens (HS) proposed a formal classification in order to categorize the nature of the quantum state, i.e.\ to establish whether in a certain model $\psi$ corresponds to a real property of a quantum object, in which case the model is called $\psi$-ontic, or to some observer information, making it $\psi$-epistemic \cite{Harrigan:2010}.
+While their original aim was to clarify Einstein's view of Quantum Mechanics (QM), the HS framework has been widely employed in the literature not only to categorize different formulations of QM, but also to argue what types of interpretations are admissible (\cite{Leifer:2013, Leifer:2017, Branciard:2014, Hermens:2021, Wood:2015, Ringbauer:2015, Mazurek:2016, Bartlett:2012}; cf.\ \cite{Oldofredi:2020b, Ladyman:2021} for critical discussions).

-In 2012 Pusey, Barrett and Rudolph published a formal result in \emph{Nature Physics}, widely known as the PBR theorem, showing that ``if the quantum state merely represents information about the real physical state of a system, then experimental predictions are obtained that contradict those of quantum theory'' (\cite{PBR:2012}, p.\ 475).
-Alternatively stated, PBR argued that in every model reproducing the statistics and predictions of Quantum Mechanics (QM) the quantum state $\psi$ must represent real physical properties of the system under consideration and not agents' knowledge---i.e.\ models must be $\psi$-ontic.
+Referring to this, one of the most influential works based on HS classification is due to Pusey, Barrett and Rudolph who published a formal result in \emph{Nature Physics}---widely known as the PBR theorem---showing that ``if the quantum state merely represents information about the real physical state of a system, then experimental predictions are obtained that contradict those of quantum theory'' (\cite{PBR:2012}, p.\ 475).
+Alternatively stated, PBR argued that in every model reproducing the statistics and predictions of QM the quantum state $\psi$ must represent real physical properties of the system under consideration and not agents' knowledge---i.e.\ models must be $\psi$-ontic.
 Consequently, quantum theories cannot be $\psi$-epistemic.